samvera/bulkrax/README.md

 If it does not find either of these, or the data they contain is not a valid Work Type in the repository, the `default_work_type` will be used.

-The install generator sets `default_work_type` to the first Work Type returned by `Hyrax.config.curation_concerns` but this can be overriden by setting `default_work_type` in `config/initializer/bulkrax.rb` as shown above.
+The install generator sets `default_work_type` to the first Work Type returned by `Hyrax.config.curation_concerns` (stringified), but this can be overwritten by setting `default_work_type` in `config/initializer/bulkrax.rb` as shown above.

 ## Configuring Field Mapping

 It's unlikely that the incoming import data has fields that exactly match those in your repository.
 Field mappings allow you to tell bulkrax how to map field in the incoming data to a field in your application.

 By default, a mapping for the OAI parser has been added to map standard oai_dc fields to Hyrax basic_metadata.
 The other parsers have no default mapping, and will map any incoming fields to Hyrax properties with the same name.
-Configurations can be added in `config/intializers/bulkrax.rb`
+Configurations can be added in `config/initializers/bulkrax.rb`

 Configuring field mappings is documented in the [Bulkrax Configuration Guide](https://github.com/samvera-labs/bulkrax/wiki/Configuring-Bulkrax).